St. Paul University Quezon City

 St. Paul University Quezon City (SPUQC), also referred to as SPU Quezon City, is a private, sectarian and coeducational university located in New Manila, Quezon City, Philippines.
-It was previously an all-girls' school and turned co-ed beginning school year 2006-2007.
+It was previously an all-girls' school and became coeducational beginning school year 2006-2007.

-In June 2006, SPUQC started to admitting men who pursuing college education.
+In June 2006, SPUQC started to admit men who are pursuing college education.
 The High School Department followed suit when the first set of graduates from the co-ed Grade School enrolled in the High School in June 2008.
-Its sister school St. Paul College Pasig remained an exclusive all-girls school.
+Its sister school, St. Paul College Pasig, remains as an exclusive all-girls school.

+It is one of the seven campuses in the St. Paul University System, and one of the 40 schools owned, managed, and operated by the Sisters of Saint Paul of Chartres (SPC) in the Philippines.
 It is a charter member of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).

-It is one of the 40 schools owned, managed, and operated by the Sisters of St. Paul of Chartres (SPC) in the Philippines.

-It is one of the seven campuses comprising the St. Paul University System.